Ryason/Twitch-Questions/README.md

 - Users can only vote once
 - If the poll needs to be cancelled early, click the "STOP" button.
 - If you decide you want to post results to chat, you can press the "Post Results" button at any time.
-- The bot will post a message in chat once the allowed voting time has passed
+- The bot will post a message in chat once the allowed voting time has passed, if auto post results is enabled